-· Portables Technology Dell Command Configure toolkit-
+- Portables Technology Dell Command Configure toolkit- - Customers may also report that after a motherboard replacement, the asset field is already populated in the system BIOS, and needs to be cleared or set.
+For older systems and all newer systems with the UEFI BIOS platform, customers can download the Dell

-Customers may also report that after a motherboard replacement, the asset field is already populated in the system BIOS, and needs to be cleared or set.
-For older systems and all newer systems with the UEFI BIOS platform, customers can download the Dell Command Configure Toolkit (DCC) to customize the BIOS options or even change the ownership or asset tag from within Windows.
+Command Configure Toolkit (DCC) to customize the BIOS options or even change the ownership or asset tag from within Windows.
+This technology is described in Software and Troubleshooting section.